Celebrating 31 years of the

 ABOUT THE CONTEST

 Mt.
 Diablo’s Young Writers Contest is for 6th, 7th, and 8th grade students who live or attend school in Contra Costa County.
 The contest has been held every year since 1995, starting with two categories and reaching just one school district.
-It has grown to encompass all of Contra Costa County and now provides four categories: Poetry, Short Story, Personal Narrative, and Humor.
+It has grown to encompass all of Contra Costa County and now provides THREE categories: Poetry, Short Story, and Personal Narrative.

 The Judging Process: